collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### The Two Types of Accounts
+### The Two Types of Accounts and Models

-User account (example: my user account)
+User account (example: my user account), Shared Repository Model
 * A user account is a personal account that a user owns

-Organization account (example: DjangoCon organization account)
+Organization account (example: DjangoCon organization account), Fork and Pull Model
 * An account where teams of people are working together

 </td></tr>